 The construction of the new Centerville school was delayed and the opening date was postponed.
 Thus began double sessions at Britt Elementary.
 The Britt faculty and staff saw the sun rise each day, while the Centerville personnel saw the sun set, making their way home after dark.
 The lunchroom employees of both schools worked together and prepared food for everyone.
 Britt students ate their lunches just before leaving for home.
 Centerville students ate their lunches as soon as they arrived and then went on to class.
 Construction was completed and Centerville opened in February of 1974.
 It was a great day.

 Emmett Lawson came to Britt in 1975 as principal.
 Born in Moultrie, Georgia, he graduated from Moultrie High School.
-He received a BA in journalism from the University of Georgia, a Master of Education degree in school administration from Valdosta State College and a Specialist in Education degree from Georgia State University.
+He received a bachelor's degree in journalism from the University of Georgia, a master's degree in school administration from Valdosta State College, and a specialist's degree in education from Georgia State University.
 He taught in the Colquitt County School System and was an assistant principal for Valdosta City Schools.
-He was an administrative specialist, School of Urban Life, at Georgia State University, and coordinator of special projects with Newton County Schools.
+He was an administrative specialist at the School of Urban Life at Georgia State University, and coordinator of special projects with Newton County Schools.